dirediredock/LatticeGrid/README.md

 # LatticeGrid

-This is Matlab code that describes a method to regularize raw scattered surface data into a regular lattice.
-Light scans, such as sonar and LiDAR data, often are segmented into several sections, and each datapoint is irregularly scattered across the surface.
+This is Matlab code that describes a method to smooth raw scattered surface data into a regular lattice.
+Datasets from scans, such as Sonar and LIDAR data, often are segmented into several sections, and each datapoint is irregularly scattered across the surface.
 Formalizing several different datasets into a single lattice surface allows for feature visualization and analysis without the compromise of irregularly scattered data that can bias results.
 The six steps shown here describe a novel original method.

+## Lattice vs Mosaic

 #### Step 1